Jyri-droid/select-package/README.md

    * Exception: in package.json -> instead of "https://Jyri-droid.github.io/select-package", "homepage" needs to be "/select-package/#"
    * Addition: Router component needed a base name.
 In App.js -> Router basename="/select-package"

+## Creating a new build
-## After pushing code to GitHub, create build by typing in terminal: npm run deploy
+* After pushing code to GitHub, create build by typing in terminal: npm run deploy